6 Helpful / 0 Not

 In retrospect, I'm glad I got to play here.
 It's not a bad course by any means, but it may be a little lack luster for those that are traveling or on a road trip.
 I would say if you are road tripping, plan to hit this course with another course. (i.e. Estero) This way you make the trip worth your time.
 If you are in the area, then it's worth a stop.
 It's big enough to host a tournament, but its design could leave one wanting more.

-Pros: This is one of the oldest courses in SW Florida, and has seen a myriad of changes since its 1997 debut as a 9 holer, leaving the course very hard to navigate for a long time.
-A lot of work has been done to make this course more playable, though, and its starting to grow on me a little now.
+Pros: This is one of the oldest courses in SW Florida and has seen a myriad of changes since its 1997 debut as a 9-holer, leaving the course very hard to navigate for a long time.
+Holes 1-8 and 17-18 generally have two sets of tees marked by poles with color coding and hole #.
+These are lightly wooded and feature water holes and are fun to play.

 Other Thoughts: A fun round of golf can be had here, but I would recommend the nearby newer Estero course for a more modern dg experience (except for new/rec players as there is a lot of water on the Estero course).